ryankueter/CheckValidators/README.md

 ##### ThrowErrors()

 ThrowErrors() will throw all the errors in a formatted error message.
+The default setting for errors is verbose, which displays the file name, line number, and parameter.
+But if you want a simpler error for display purposes, you can switch it off by supplying a false parameter: ThrowErrors(false).

 ```csharp
 // Throwing errors